Translation: … made in the hope that the history of my WEDEMEYER/WEDEMEIER family

 Subsequent chapters of this site tell the story of GHL’s emigration to Australia in 1854, and his life in Gayndah, then Drummers Creek and also Yarrol near Mt Perry, and finally in Walla, all in Queensland, Australia.
 Significant research is presented about Elizabeth DAVIS and her family.
 Elizabeth was the wife of GHL, and she was also an Irish "Pauper Immigrant".
 The following chapters focus on GHL's children (Harry, Louis, Minnie, Elizabeth, John and Maggie), also followed by appendices of significant documents, which also develop Elizabeth’s story.

 Thanks to my various cousins who have readily provided information, photos etc. Note the photo above, which is the only photo in existence of GHL and is courtesy of Yvonne and Bob Kemp.
 Particular thanks to Alice McArthur (née WEDEMEYER) who has collaborated in the research.
 The story of the WEDEMEYERs would not have been possible without her extensive research and help.
+Alice died on 2 Sep 2017 at the age of 93… I will miss her.
 I am most grateful for information from Joan Johnson of Bundaberg, who has been researching microfilms of early Bundaberg newspapers, as well as Pat Smith of Mount Perry who researched information from the early Mount Perry rate books, and Wilfried Hartje from Moringen who has accomplished most significant collation and reconstruction of Moringen records following the fire which destroyed much of the early Moringen archival material.
 Especial thanks to my professional researchers; Dr Sylvia Möhle from Göttingen, who has transcribed Goslar parish records and has recently obtained Moringen and Fredelsloh records; and also Marianne Eastgate from Brisbane who has accessed Queensland State Archives material.
 Finally, a recent breakthrough was made in Fredelsloh records due to the kind help of a Fredelsloh historian.

 WEDEMEYER family's origins in Goslar and Moringen